legend-exp/remage/docs/rmg-commands.md

 ### `/RMG/Processes/DefaultProductionCut`

-Set simulation production cuts, for default region.
-Note: this overrides the physics realm
+Set simulation production cuts, for default region for electrons, positions, and gammas.
+Notes: this overrides the values from the physics realm.
+This does not apply to protons, alphas or generic ions.

 * **Parameter** – `cut`
   * **Parameter type** – `d`